code-423n4/blackhole-bug-bounty/README.md

   * This function is not being used for claiming CL Pool’s emission.
 It has inherent flaw, when it calls **farmingCenter.claimReward** the msg.sender in farmingCenter contract will be GaugeCL which won't work as msg.sender should be user.
 So we’re using multiCall from the client directly to call FarmingCenter.ClaimReward.
 * GaugeFactoryCL.sol: createGauge:
   * While creating Gauge for CL pool We’re transferring 10^-8 black which is not an issue as it can’t be exploited because of sufficient require statement to create Gauge
+* GenesisPool:
+  * GenesisPoolManager.depositNativeToken can be called from a whitelisted address even when the previous GenesisPool is not in the not_qualified state.
+This could result in unintended updates to the GenesisPool’s allocation info, start time, and duration.
+  * Potential DoS attack before calling GenesisPoolManager.approveGenesisPool: Anyone can deposit tokens directly into the Pair address created during the nativeTokenDeposit step and then call sync on that Pair.
+This would create a non-zero reserve, causing the approveGenesisPool step to fail.
+  * Potential token ratio manipulation in the Pool: If tokens are deposited directly into the Pair address after the GenesisPoolApproval step, the final token balances in the Pair will not match the amounts defined in the GenesisPool.
+This could distort the initial nativeToken price at launch.

 There are several known issues in the **out of scope** Genesis pool contracts, which can be reviewed [here](https://docs.google.com/document/d/1Av-uiPXbK_2ytIbbK2Qid-QrkdTt_dkrtYq1qmy-aRQ/edit?tab=t.0).